 Sometimes the smallest things take up the most room in your heart.

 Nora Riendeau is a hard-charging attorney on the cusp of achieving the capstone of her career.
 When she collapses after a flawless cross-examination during a high-profile case, her doctor orders her to take time off.
 Reluctantly, Nora realizes that this rare opportunity will allow her to reconnect with her Aunt Midge, who has turned to beekeeping to save her farm in Maine.
-While she’s there, Nora becomes friends with a mysterious beekeeper named Avril and reconnects with her old girlfriend, Johanna.
+While there, Nora becomes friends with a mysterious beekeeper named Avril and reconnects with her old girlfriend, Johanna.

 When a powerful storm ravages the community, the four women join forces to help the town rebuild.
 Despite this newfound energy and sense of belonging, Nora is soon compelled to return to her legal career in Boston.
 But it doesn’t take long for her to begin questioning the decision because she returns time and again to the lesson she learned from the bees, and she can’t seem to shake herself free from their passion for life and home.